arielokmi/TMDBI-Poster_Downloader/README.md

 </div>

 <div>
-  web application based on flask that give you option to download poster of movie for your choice to your mongodb, also you can do crud actions from mongodb include:create,update,read and delete using simple api routeing and it build as :whale: docker image so it ready to use.
+ -web application based on flask that give you option to download poster of movie for your choice to your mongodb, -also you can do crud actions from mongodb include:create,update,read and delete using simple api routeing -and it build as :whale: docker image so it ready to use.
 <div>
 <br>
   <h3>:rocket: Future </h3>